niamhireland/COMP20270_Practicals/README.md

-# python_oop
+# COMP20270: Python OOP

-Practical tasks from Python OOP - COMP20270
+These are completed practical tasks from the Python OOP module of the Master's in Computer Science (Conv) in UCD.
+These tasks were completed in 2023.